 There is an increasing demand within our society for partners in a relationship to establish clear guidelines on the distribution of assets they had prior to the beginning of the relationship and that are accrued during the relationship.Click here for more.

 Surrogacy and Assisted Reproductive Technology

 For couples exploring alternative pregnancy options such as surrogacy, artificial insemination, in vitro fertilization (IVF) and other forms of Assisted Reproductive Technology (ART), there are many legal issues to consider.
 Click here for more.

-If you die without a valid Will, the law determines how your assets will be distributed, and the law may not recognise your same sex partner.
+If you die without a valid Will, the law determines how your assets will be distributed, and the law may not recognise your current partner.
 Click here for more.